Solutions for Overcoming Dental Fear

 Here are a few popular methods for easing anxiety in the dental office:

 - General Anesthesia:

 This method of anesthesia is typically utilized for patients requiring more challenging and lengthy procedures.
-With this method of anesthesia the patient is unaware of the procedure being performed, and is not in the so called half awake-half asleep stage.
+With this method of anesthesia the patient is completely unaware of the procedure being performed, and is not in the so called half awake-half asleep stage.

 - IV Sedation:

-Utilized by dentist anesthesiologists, oral surgeons, and medical professionals as well for typical routine outpatient short procedures.
+The most common method, utilized by dentist anesthesiologists, oral surgeons, and medical professionals as well for typical routine outpatient short procedures.

 - Oral Sedation:

-With this method of sedation, dentists with very little to no training administer a single pill, or multiple “stacking doses” of pills to the patient, sometimes in conjunction with nitrous oxide laughing gas.
+With this less common method of sedation, dentists with very little to no training administer a single pill, or multiple “stacking doses” of pills to the patient, sometimes in conjunction with nitrous oxide laughing gas.

 - Nitrous Oxide: